-While even running newbies can train to run a 5K, most of the recommendations here are aimed at runners with a solid three to six months of consistent running under their belts, as well as one 5K race time to serve as a benchmark.
+While even running newbies can train to run a 5K, most of these recommendations are aimed at runners with a solid three to six months of consistent running under their belts, as well as one 5K race to serve as a benchmark.

 Focus on rhythm and familiarity with target pace for mental reasons, as well as to achieve a workout.

 Before you launch into the 5K-specific training phases that involve fast, intense running, you need to build what coaches call an endurance base.
 This means running four to seven days a week, about 20 to 40 minutes at a time, over a span of two to three months.